 Sodium fluoride (NaF) fed to adult male albino mice at a dose of 10 mg and 20 mg/kg body weight, caused a significant decrease in sperm county and motility.
 Scanning electron microscopy and silver nitrte staining showed large numbers of deflagellated spermatozoa, with acrosomal, midpiece and tail abnormalities.
 The treatment

-Effects of fluoride ingestion on the physiology of reproductive organs of male rat
+Amelioration of fluoride toxicity by vitamins and calcium on reproductive organs of female rat

 Related Studies :